 This section covers damages, injury, illness or death which is not connected with the arrangements made by us.
 If you or someone on your holiday booking is injured, falls ill or dies while taking part in an activity which is not part of the holiday, or you need to incur unpredictable extra expenses for which we are not liable we will try to help if we can (see "section 7 – What we are liable for”).

 We will help everyone on your holiday booking up to a total cost to us of £5,000 as long as the following conditions are met:

 Where the services in question consist of carriage by air or sea, our obligations and liabilities are limited in the manner provided by international conventions in respect of air and sea carriers.
-Be advised that in the event that you or a member of your party is disruptive or behaving in an unsociable manner, the company will have no further liability or responsibility to you in respect of accommodation or flights.

 9) Conduct whilst travelling